zompi2/UE4EnhancedCodeFlow/README.md

 #### Add custom timeline

 Creates a discrete timeline which shape is based on a **UCurveFloat**.
 Works like the previously described timeline, but an asset with a curve must be given.
+Can be resetted.

 ``` cpp
 FFlow::AddCustomTimeline(this, Curve, [this](float Value, float Time)